x011/PGP-FileLock/README.md

 ### Download Precompiled Binaries

-For added convenience, precompiled binaries for Windows and Linux are available for [download](https://github.com/x011/PGP-FileLock/releases/).
+For added convenience, precompiled binaries for Windows, Linux and macOS are available for [download](https://github.com/x011/PGP-FileLock/releases/).

 ### GUI Mode